-There’s a lot of talk in the media lately about ‘gaming addiction’, spurred on by the game Fortnite.
+There’s a lot of talk in the media about ‘gaming addiction’, spurred on by games like Fortnite.
 Kids are stealing credit cards, screaming like toddlers, wetting themselves and failing school.
 Schools are issuing warnings, people are worried about paedophiles, petitions have been issued to ban the game outright, parents are using it as a tool to demand good behaviour and the WHO has announced a new ‘gaming disorder’ mental health classification.
-We’re all going crazy wondering how we can set boundaries on Fortnite before our kids get crazy (or maybe yours has already gone crazy and that’s making you outright panic).
+We’re all going crazy wondering how we can set boundaries on video games before our kids get crazy (or maybe yours has already gone crazy and that’s making you outright panic).

 Hold the pandemonium

 In the midst of this hysteria and pandemonium, there are a few quiet voices telling us not to worry.
 Screen time, including gaming, hasn’t been proven to affect a child long-term.
 Dr Pete Etchells, reader in psychology and science communication, Bath Spa University, told the Guardian that,

 “The best evidence we currently have suggests that some screen time, some video game playing per day, is better than none at all, particularly for childhood wellbeing.”

 Other studies have found that a moderate amount of screen time can boost a teenager’s wellbeing.
 The general consensus among scholars appears to be that the WHO’s inclusion of gaming addiction appears to be premature, and that generally the narratives about kids getting out of control on games has increased with the number of kids actually playing the games.
 Fortnite is the most popular game in the world, so it’s currently copping heat.
 Before that it was Minecraft, Roblox, Sugar Rush, Pokemon Go… Next up will be Fallout 76, a social version of Fallout 4, released in September… watch this space.

 More screen issues: 5 common screen time issues and how to solve them